Special Use Permit Decisions in King County

 A permit for a use that requires individual review due to its potential impact on surrounding properties.
 In King County, WA, local government bodies regularly discuss special use permit as part of zoning and land use decisions.

-ZoneWire has analyzed 1 meetings in King County and detected 3 mentions of special use permit — an average of 3.0 mentions per meeting.
+ZoneWire has analyzed 1 meetings in King County and detected 3 mentions of special use permit, an average of 3.0 mentions per meeting.

-Recent Meetings with Special Use Permit Activity
+Recent Special Use Permit meetings in King County

 Why Track Special Use Permit?